odoo/odoo/doc/webservices/iap.rst

     Raised by:

-    * any operation to which a service token is required, if the service token is invalid.
+    * any operation to which a service token is required, if the service token is invalid; or
-    * any failure in an inter-server call. (typically, in :func:`~odoo.addons.iap.jsonrpc`)
+    * any failure in an inter-server call. (typically, in :func:`~odoo.addons.iap.jsonrpc`).

 .. exception:: odoo.exceptions.UserError